- About the IAYC 2023

 If you need to apply for a VISA to enter Germany, please contact the German embassy or foreign office in your country as soon as possible to find out what documents you will need.
 You should also make an appointment for your visa application by May, even if your application has not yet been accepted.
 Organise this ASAP!

 Once you have been accepted, we will provide a letter of invitation if you need one — please find out what details this letter should contain and contact us at least 2 weeks before your appointment at the embassy!
 Apart from the letter of invitation, obtaining a visa is solely your responsibility.

 Travel to the IAYC

-If you have any questions that are not answered by this page, then we have an information service, firstname.lastname@example.org, that you can email.
+If you have any questions that are not answered by this page, please do not hesitate to contact firstname.lastname@example.org or any one of us.
 We will try to answer you within a couple of days - usually it’s sooner!

 Before emailing info, please make sure you have read the First Info thoroughly.
 Please also read the FAQ which answers some of the more common questions that you might have.

 We look forward to receiving your application and to seeing you in Eichsfelder Hütte.
 Clear skies from all of us,Andrés, Carys, Dan, Evi, Linn, Marko, Nikki, Ruurd and Wanda

 Supporters of the IAYC

 We are very grateful to the following organisations for their sponsorship towards the IAYC 2022.
 If you are interested in sponsoring us and would like your organisation to be listed here, please contact us at email@example.com.